 - How much does it cost?

-The program cost is currently $98 per student per night with some additional charges if you choose to add mountain biking or have additional components.
+The program cost varies depending on arrival and departure times, number of days and whether you add mountain biking or other additional components.
 One accompanying teacher is free of charge.

 - How many teachers need to accompany a group?